 Big story: The Maple Leafs are looking to get back on the winning track after having their four-game win streak snapped Thursday in Carolina.
 But the prevailing story of this game no doubt will be how the Senators move on without defending Norris Trophy winner Erik Karlsson, who is done for the season after sustaining a cut to his Achilles tendon against the Penguins on Wednesday.

-Senators: Ottawa started the season playing well despite the loss of star center Jason Spezza, who has missed all but five games with a back injury.
+Senators: A Senators season that already was battling considerable adversity may have come to a crossroads.
+Ottawa started the season playing well despite the loss of star center Jason Spezza, who has missed all but five games with a back injury.
 With fellow All-Star Karlsson now done for the season, the team will have to dig deep to repeat the success they enjoyed last season.

 Karlsson's injury took place late in the second period Wednesday in Pittsburgh.
 With the teams tied 2-2, Karlsson and Penguins forward Matt Cooke were battling for position in the corner when Cooke's skate blade came down against the back of Karlsson's leg, leaving him on the ice in noticeable pain.
 From there, James Neal and Sidney Crosby scored in the final period to give Pittsburgh a 4-2 win and hand Ottawa its fifth loss in the last seven games.